Amelia Elizabeth White.

 Amelia Elizabeth White and her younger sister Martha arrived in Santa Fe in 1923, purchased land, and built a magnificent estate on Garcia Street, now home to the School for Advanced Research (SAR).
 El Delirio, or the Madness as it was called, quickly became a gathering place for Santa Fe artists, writers, and archaeologists who flocked to its billiard house, tennis court, and swimming pool, the first in Santa Fe.
 Guesthouses were constructed to accommodate their visitors, who included Agatha Christie and her archaeologist husband, Max Mallowan.
 Built to resemble the mission church at Laguna Pueblo, the main house reflected a growing interest in Santa Fe style.
 Their parties were legendary and included such luminaries as William Penhallow and Alice Corbin Henderson, Witter Bynner, John Sloan, Gustave Baumann, Randall Davey, Will Shuster, and Sylvanus Morley.

-Elizabeth left El Delirio to the School, which moved into her estate the following year.
+White left El Delirio to SAR, which moved into her estate the following year.
 Resident scholars currently inhabit the old guesthouses and library, while seminars meet in the estate manager’s house.
 Her home is now the administration building, while SAR Press occupies the dog kennel.
 The swimming pool has been replaced by a reception center, but the tennis court and billiard house remain.
 Her legacy also lives on in the heritage she helped preserve and the institutions she fostered through her generous support.

 Jones, Arthur Frederick.
 “Erin’s Famous Hounds at Rathmullan,” American Kennel Gazette 51, no. 5 (1934).